MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Experimental Details

-\paragraph{Hyper-parameters and environment for GLUE benchmark datasets.} As in the experiments in \cref{sec:exps}, the seeds we used for these experiments are the same as reported in \cref{app:exp-deets}.
-For each of the GLUE benchmark datasets we use $\texttt{weight\_decay} = 0.0$ and $\texttt{warmup\_ratio} = 0.06$.
-Furthermore, to be consistent with our other experiments, for RoBERTa$_{\text{Base}}$ and RoBERTa$_{\text{Large}}$, we use a sequence length of $256$.
+For each of the GLUE benchmark datasets we use weight decay $0.0$ and warmup ratio $0.06$.
+Furthermore, to be consistent with our other experiments, for \rbase and \rlarge, we use a sequence length of $256$.
 We tried different batch sizes from the set $\{4,8,16,32\}$ out of which $32$ consistently worked well across all of the datasets.
-Also, as mentioned in \cite{kopiczko2023vera}, we only train the query and value attention matrices in the transformer stack.
 The best performing learning rates for both the models and corresponding datasets are reported in \cref{tab:vera_hyperparams}.
 To find these learning rates, we searched in the range $[0.0001, 0.1]$ across all datasets.
-Finally, consistent with the experiments in \cite{kopiczko2023vera}, we set VeRA rank for RoBERTa$_{\text{Base}}$ as $1024$, and for RoBERTa$_{\text{Large}}$ as $256$.
+Finally, consistent with the experiments in \cite{kopiczko2023vera}, we set VeRA rank for \rbase as $1024$, and for \rlarge as $256$.